wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Beatrice: That Layabout!

-D3: Oh that's TYPICAL of her
+Gertrude: Oh that's TYPICAL of her

-D4: Why did we ever agree to take her in when she was a baby?
+Amelia: Why did we ever agree to take her in when she was a baby?

 Beatrice: She's nothing but trouble

-D3: selfish
+Gertrude: selfish

-D4: and lazy!
+Amelia: and lazy!

 Florence: well this is the final straw, _shouting offstage_ Damebots... bring that Layabout out here.

 _the Dames all look angrily at each other.
 Two Damebots drag Princess Layabout on stage.
 One of the Dames takes the towel off her head and replaces it with a badly made judge's wig_

-D3: By the authority vested in me by the sisterhood of Dames, I, Jackie Weaver, declare the commencement of this court hearing.
+Gertrude: By the authority vested in me by the sisterhood of Dames, I, Jackie Weaver, declare the commencement of this court hearing.

 Princess Layabout: You have no authority here Jackie Weaver!

-D3: Silence in court!
+Gertrude: Silence in court!
 Princess Denise Layabout, you stand accused of stealing blue eyeshadow with a market value of 7 million lunabucks(???).
 How do you plead?

 Princess Layabout: Why would I steal yer eyeshadow, I don't need eyeshadow, I don't need ANY makeup, I'm just naturally attractive, unlike you freaks _gasps of horror from the other Dames_